lqtza/OcuMOL_Leap/README.md

 # OcuMOL_Leap
 Incorporating the Oculus Rift and Leap Motion into PyMOL.

+**Note PyMOL must use system Python (freeware PyMOL should work fine, but only one of the licensed version will do).**

 ## Oculus Rift Only
 1) Go on over to https://github.com/telamonian/ocudump/ and clone that repo.
 Follow the directions.
     Be certain that your versions of the Oculus SDK and Runtime are identical.
 Be sure to run 'make ocudump_cython'.